Consider these five steps when planning a lasting, values-driven legacy.

 Starting a foundation or LLC can also offer tax benefits, but more importantly, the structures can help provide direction and purpose for family wealth.

-“Starting a company or a nonprofit is a great way for families to work together around the idea of giving back or creating family stewardship that aligns with the family’s values,” Marquez says.
+“Starting a company or a nonprofit can be a great way for families to work together around the idea of giving back or creating family stewardship that aligns with the family’s values,” Nakamura says.
 “Plus, it’s very organized and well-documented, so everyone understands their role in both helping to preserve and grow the family wealth.”
-Wells Fargo Private Bank’s Philanthropic Services can offer additional guidance to help you determine if this could be right for you.

-As you consult with your tax and legal advisors to determine the appropriate wealth transfer strategy for a values-based legacy, consider including your wealth advisors to help you create a roadmap.
+As you consult with your tax and legal advisors to determine the appropriate wealth transfer strategy for a values-based legacy, consider including your financial or wealth advisor and trust advisor to help you create a road map.